INFPUCV/ibex-lib/plugins/optim-mop/README.md

 and the *NDSdist* search strategy (right).

 * Includes a [inner polytope algorithm](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.653.5777&rep=rep1&type=pdf)
-for updating the upper envelope using feasible solutions.
+for finding feasible solutions.
-The algorithm constructs a feasible and convex polytope and then it finds two feasible vectors inside the polytope by minimizing a linearization of each one of the objective functions in the polytope.
+The algorithm constructs a feasible and convex polytope and then it finds two feasible vectors inside this polytope by minimizing a linearization of each one of the objective functions.
 Then it finds a set of $n-2$ equidistant feasible solutions between this two vectors.

-# Instalation
+# Installation

 ## Requirements

-Optim-mop is a Plugin for the Ibex-Lib, so it's neccesary to have it before you could install it.
+*ibexMop* is a plugin of the Ibex Library, so if you already have the library, you only have to add this folder (optim-mop.zip) in the plugin folder of Ibex.
-This repo includes it, but if you just want to add this pluggin for your own installation, you could download the ibex-mop.zip that is in this folder and add it to the plugins folder in your ibex root directory.
+Otherwise you can download the entire library (including ibexMop) from [here](https://github.com/INFPUCV/ibex-lib).

 ## Configure

-Once you have the optim-mop in your plugins folder, you should go to the root folder of your ibex-lib and run the following line in your terminal.
+Once you have the plugin in the plugins' folder, you should go to the root folder of the  Ibex library and run the following line in your terminal.

 ```
 ./waf configure --with-optim --with-optim-mop --with-ampl --with-affine --prefix=. --gaol-dir= --lp-lib=soplex